corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 It would be jarring to import those basic types over and over again so I'd say it's a win to have a prelude for the standard library.

-Maybe that's the reason why popular libraries started to provide their own preludes: [Rayon has one](https://docs.rs/rayon/latest/rayon/prelude/index.html) and so does
+Maybe that's the reason why popular libraries started to provide their own preludes: [Rayon has one](https://docs.rs/rayon/latest/rayon/prelude/index.html) and so do
 [pyo3](https://docs.rs/pyo3/latest/pyo3/prelude/index.html) and [bevy](https://docs.rs/bevy/latest/bevy/prelude/index.html) and
 [ratatui](https://docs.rs/ratatui/latest/ratatui/prelude/index.html).